Aloe Vera:18 Benefits, Side Effects and How to Use It

 • Aloe Barbadensis (Aloe Vera): This is the most well-known and widely used variety of aloe vera.
 It is known for its thick, succulent leaves and clear gel that is commonly used for medicinal and cosmetic purposes.

 • Aloe Arborescens: Also called the Candelabra Aloe, this variety has longer, thinner leaves compared to Aloe Barbadensis.
-It is sometimes used as an ornamental plant, but also has therapeutic applications.
+It is sometimes used as an ornamental plant, but it also has therapeutic applications.

 • Aloe Ferox (Cape Aloe): This species is native to South Africa and has distinctive spiny leaves.
 The sap from the leaves is used to make laxatives and anti-inflammatory products.